Showing posts with label ice cream. Show all posts

 I ate leftovers from Olive Garden for breakfast and lunch.

-We rode to the Naples Preserve Boardwalk corner of U.S. 41 North and Fleischmann Boulevard where we walked along the boardwalk looking for box and gopher turtles.
-We talked with one of the park rangers walking on the bare ground looking for turtles to make sure they were okay.
+We rode to the Naples Preserve Boardwalk, corner of U.S. 41 North and Fleischmann Boulevard, where we walked along the boardwalk looking for box and gopher turtles.
+We spoke with one of the park rangers who was walking on the bare ground, checking for turtles to ensure they were okay.

-Inside the center we saw signs telling about Naples Botanical Gardens, Delnor-Wiggins Pass, Rookery Bay, Collier-Seminole, Shy Wolf, (Cardinal, Mocking Birds nests), boat Tailed Crackle nest) Natural Communities of Naples Preserve, Turtle Shells, What's in bloom, butterflies, bugs, Collier County, and Myrtle Oaks.
+Inside the center, we saw signs about the Naples Botanical Gardens, Delnor-Wiggins Pass, Rookery Bay, Collier-Seminole, Shy Wolf (including Cardinal and Mockingbird nests), and a boat-tailed cracker nest.
+Natural Communities of Naples Preserve, Turtle Shells, What's in bloom, butterflies, bugs, Collier County, and Myrtle Oaks.

 Tucan Statue